kikito/kiki.to/source/blog/2016-02-04-talk-continuous-integration-with-lua.html.md

 Notice that I add a `-e` parameter to `luacov-coveralls`.
 This makes it ignore anything happening inside the `lua_install` folder.
 If I didn't do this, the coverage information would include `busted`'s source code, too.
 This is only necessary because I am using hererocks to set up the environment.

 The only missing part is generating the `luacov` file.
-It turns out that busted already has a command-line option for it, called `--continue`.
+It turns out that busted already has a command-line option for it, called `--coverage`.
 Add it to busted, push the changes to travis, and it will start sending information:

 ``` yaml